Alpha Picks by Seeking Alpha: Is It Worth It?

 Alpha Picks is run by a two-person team:

-- Steve Cress is the VP of Quantitative Strategy.
-Steve has over 30 years of experience in equity research and quantitative strategies.
-Prior to Alpha Picks, he founded Cress Capital Management (a quant hedge fund) after starting his career running a quant trading desk at Morgan Stanley.
+- Steven Cress is the VP of Quantitative Strategy.
+Steven has over 30 years of experience in equity research and quantitative strategies.
+Prior to Alpha Picks, he founded Cress Capital Management (a quant-based hedge fund) and CressCap Investment Research (a quantitative investment research platform) after running a quant trading desk at Morgan Stanley for 13 years.

 - Joel Hancock is the Senior Director of Product.
-Prior to joining Seeking Alpha, Joel led product teams at Goldman Sachs, Morgan Stanley and E*TRADE.
+Prior to joining Seeking Alpha, Joel led product teams at Goldman Sachs, Morgan Stanley, and E*TRADE.

 4. Portfolio process